Laura-Novich-OBW/Tool-Chest/RepositoryTools/GitHub.md

   * Exclusive Add-ons
   * Premium support
 ## Operating Systems
-GitHub works on various operating systems, including: Windows, macOS, and Linux.
+GitHub works on most major operating systems, such as: Windows, macOS, and Linux.
 ## Advantages
 * **Easy Collaboration**
   GitHub uses a distributed system that lets each collaborator work on a separate branch and later merge the branch to the central repository.
 This makes it easy for team members from around the world to work on a project.